JoaoCBFreitas/SNMPVeicular/README.md

 Deleting a request

-- snmpset -Ir -v2c -c public localhost OBU-MIB::status.0 = 3
+- snmpset -Ir -v3 -a SHA -A SNMPVeicular -x AES -X SNMPV31cul4r -l authPriv -u snmpadmin localhost OBU-MIB::status.0 = 3

 ### Adding a new command to commandTable